OnsenUI/onsen.io/src/documents_en/v2/docs/guide/common/page-content.md

 <% if @framework isnt 'react': %>
 ##### Infinite scroll

 Adding new items to the list whenever the user reaches the bottom of the list is a very common practice.
-To do this, <%- @componentLink('page') %> component provides `onInfiniteScroll` property that is called every time the scroll is near the bottom.
+This use case is covered in <%- @componentLink('page') %> component.

+<%if @framework is 'vue': %>
+An `infiniteScroll` prop can be specified in order to pass a function handler.
-<% if @framework is 'angular1': %>
+<% else if @framework is 'angular1': %>
 For AngularJS, `ng-infinite-scroll` attribute allows to use scoped variables.
-<% end %>
+<% else: %>
+This component provides a `onInfiniteScroll` property that is called every time the scroll is near the bottom.
 <% end %>

 ##### Lazy repeat